When it feels like your social media gets no engagement.

 Instead, what are you doing for your audience?
 This is what I want you to focus on.
 What are you giving them?
 You’re there to serve your audience and not the other way around.
 Silence could mean that you’re expecting too much and not giving enough.

 There aren’t enough eyes on your work in general.

 Growing a dedicated following takes time and patience.
-Slow growth or silence don’t mean that your art isn’t valuable.
+Slow growth or silence doesn’t mean that your art isn’t valuable.
 It doesn’t mean that you should stop creating.
 It means the exact opposite.
 You should keep creating.
-Keep putting your work out there.
-Keep trying new ways to speak to your audience.
-Keep being you.
-Keep pushing.
+Keep putting your work out there and trying new ways to speak to your audience.
+Keep being you and keep pushing.
 You will find your audience.

 - Why do you create?

 - What are you giving to those around you?

 - What is your message as an artist?

 - Do you find joy in the process of creating?

 - Does your art have meaning to you?